Adding a secondary ip address in centos 7

+In this article we will show you how to add a secondary IP address to your server which is running CentOS 7.
 Adding an additional IP address is needed if you have two or more subnets and you need to use them on CentOS server.
-For doing it, you will need to add the second and subsequent ip address to NIC.
+For doing it, you will need to add the second and multiple ip addresses to NIC.
 We remind you that a NIC (network interface controller) card is typically a circuit board that is installed on a computer to connect to the network.

 ONBOOT=yes